cvasseng/dvm/README.md

 # Why

 I built it because I needed a small lightweight virtual machine for one of my own projects.
-Existing projects were generally way to large for my use case which was size limited.
+Existing projects were generally way too large for my use case which was size limited.
 Once I started writing it I figured it might be useful for other people, both in terms of serving an educational purpose and also as a very lean alternative/starting point for doing scripting in C/C++ applications.